 Permanent (Endowed) Named Funds

 Like annually renewable funds, endowed named funds allow you to support the overall mission or a selected area of focus within the Physicians Committee.
 Rather than the entire fund being utilized at once, your gift is invested in perpetuity.
 The Physicians Committee has investment and spending policies in place designed to preserve the purchasing power of the principal over the long term, protecting the future income stream against inflation and providing the donor(s) a lasting legacy, guaranteeing that the Physicians Committee will still have the support it needs far into the future.

 A minimum commitment of $25,000 is required to establish an endowed fund, but like expendable funds, the commitment can be fulfilled via annual, quarterly, or monthly gifts.

 This table shows the monthly gift amounts needed to establish a $25,000 endowed fund – either individually or with multiple donors participating.

 Monthly gifts may be arranged to establish an Endowed Fund:

 The Israel Gelfand Fund for Ethical Medicine

-This fund was established by Tatiana Gelfand in memory of her late husband, Dr. Israel Gelfand.
+This permanent fund was established by Tatiana Gelfand in memory of her late husband, Dr. Israel Gelfand.
 Together, the Drs.
 Gelfand supported the Physicians Committee’s mission to promote ethical medicine and research for more than 13 years before Israel’s death in 2009.

 At age 81, Israel decided to stop eating animals for ethical reasons and became a vegetarian.
 In 2001, he switched to a vegan style of living.